MediaComem/comem-archidep/ex/nginx-static-deployment.md

 Nginx reloads its configuration [when it receives the `HUP` signal][nginx-signals].
 You could find the process ID of the `nginx` master process and send the signal with `kill -s HUP <ID>`.

-The `nginx` command helpfully allows you to do that in a much simpler way:
+However, the `nginx` command helpfully allows you to do that in a much simpler way:

 ```bash
 $> sudo nginx -s reload